jessereynolds/flapjack-tutorial/README.md

 - Edit the flapjack config file at `/etc/flapjack/flapjack_config.yaml`
 - Find the `nagios-receiver` section under `production` and change the `fifo: ` to be `/var/cache/icinga/event_stream.fifo`
 - Start it up with `sudo /etc/init.d/flapjack-nagios-receiver start`

+More details on configuration are avilable [on the wiki](https://github.com/flpjck/flapjack/wiki/USING#configuring-components).

 ### Verify: